Beyond the Concept of Winter-Summer Leaves of Mediterranean Seasonal Dimorphic Species

-Nevertheless, there is evidence that seasonal dimorphism can be flexible (Orshan and Zand, 1962; Orshan, 1964; Westman, 1981; Kyprassis et al., 1997; Palacio et al., 2006, 2008; Puglielli and Varone, 2018; Puglielli et al., 2017, 2018) so that the extent of differences between WL and SL, as well as the number of cohorts during a growing season, depend on species and environmental conditions at a given site.
-For instance, the existence of an intermediate step between WL and SL (generally called spring leaves) has been suggested in previous studies on seasonal dimorphic species (e.g. Palacio et al., 2006; de Dato et al., 2013; Puglielli et al., 2018).
+Nevertheless, there is evidence that seasonal dimorphism can be flexible (Orshan and Zand, 1962; Orshan, 1964; Westman, 1981; Kyparissis et al., 1997; Palacio et al., 2006, 2008; Puglielli et al., 2017, in press; Puglielli and Varone, 2018), so that the extent of differences between WL and SL, as well as the number of cohorts during a growing season, depend on species and environmental conditions at a given site.
+For instance, the existence of an intermediate step between WL and SL (generally called spring leaves) has been suggested in previous studies on seasonal dimorphic species (e.g., Palacio et al., 2006; de Dato et al., 2013; Puglielli et al., in press).
 At any rate, the flexibility of seasonal dimorphism can result in leaves to be formed under different prevailing environmental conditions due to the seasonality of the Mediterranean climate and significant changes in leaf traits are expected between leaves formed in different periods during a given growing season (Morales et al., 2014; Niinemets, 2014).
 The presence of multiple leaf cohorts during a growing season should be reflected by a great degree of intraindividual variability in leaf traits, but this has never been analyzed in an explicit way.

 Overall, the previous analysis supports the existence of a seasonal spectrum of leaf traits variation which can be unlikely represented by a simple “winter-summer” classification of seasonal dimorphic species leaf cohorts.
 In other words, the degree of intraindividual variability in leaf traits of seasonal dimorphic species can be underestimated by analyzing only differences between leaf cohorts that mostly picture broad differences between leaves formed at the extremes of a given growing season.
 Accordingly, more detailed leaf flushing analyses on seasonal dimorphic species have already revealed contrasting patterns across species in different climatic conditions which were not always consistent with seasonal dimorphism itself (Palacio et al., 2006).

 At any rate, the functional role of intrandividual variability in seasonal dimorphic species along a growing season has not yet been clarified.
-Analysis of the changes in leaf traits covariation patterns between leaf cohorts of Cistus spp. (see Puglielli and Varone, 2018; Puglielli et al., 2018) can provide some insights on the functional relevance of such variability.
-A different acclimation of leaves to different environmental conditions, as expected for different leaf cohorts, should be highlighted by consistent differences in slopes and/or intercepts of bivariate relationships between leaf functional traits (i.e. “Shift 2 scenario” sensu Wright et al., 2001).
-Nevertheless, this was not always the case for a broad comparison of WL vs SL (Puglielli and Varone, 2018), nor for leaves diachronically formed along a given growing season (Puglielli et al., 2018).
-Interestingly, seasonal changes in slopes of the bivariate relationships can parallel changes in resource-acquisition and –use strategies sensu Pierce et al. (2013) (Puglielli et al., 2018), partially providing a mechanistic explanation of a seasonal spectrum of traits variation.
+Analysis of the changes in leaf traits covariation patterns between leaf cohorts of Cistus spp. (see Puglielli and Varone, 2018; Puglielli et al., in press) can provide some insights on the functional relevance of such variability.
+A different acclimation of leaves to different environmental conditions, as expected for different leaf cohorts, should be highlighted by consistent differences in slopes and/or intercepts of bivariate relationships between leaf functional traits (i.e., “Shift 2 scenario” sensu Wright et al., 2001).
+Nevertheless, this was not always the case for a broad comparison of WL vs. SL (Puglielli and Varone, 2018), nor for leaves diachronically formed along a given growing season (Puglielli et al., in press).
+Interestingly, seasonal changes in slopes of the bivariate relationships can parallel changes in resource-acquisition and use strategies sensu (Pierce et al., 2013; Puglielli et al., in press), partially providing a mechanistic explanation of a seasonal spectrum of traits variation.
 So, Cistus spp., and likely other seasonal dimorphic species, can shift from a relatively lower (more stress tolerant) to a relatively higher (more competitive) return strategy in the medium-term by adjusting trade-off rates between functional traits to the prevailing environmental conditions in which the leaves are formed.
-Such behavior also stresses a previous hypothesis from Niinemets (2014, but see also Puglielli and Varone, 2018) that leaf flushing strategy (i.e. the number of leaf cohorts) may be an important driver altering the leaf economic spectrum (Wright et al., 2004).
+Such behavior also stresses a previous hypothesis from Niinemets (2014, but see also Puglielli and Varone, 2018) that leaf flushing strategy (i.e., the number of leaf cohorts) may be an important driver altering the leaf economic spectrum (Wright et al., 2004).

-Herrera et al. (2015, but see also Herrera, 2009) argued that interpreting the adaptive role of within-plant variation in functional traits requires an independence between intraindividual variability in a given trait and trait means.
-In a similar fashion, this is what Puglielli et al. (2018) somewhat found: the above mentioned slopes of bivariate relationships followed seasonal changes of the climatic factors according to temperature response curves while mean values did not.
+Herrera et al. (2015), but see also Herrera (2009), argued that interpreting the adaptive role of within-plant variation in functional traits requires an independence between intraindividual variability in a given trait and trait means.
+In a similar fashion, this is what Puglielli et al. (in press) somewhat found: the above mentioned slopes of bivariate relationships followed seasonal changes of the climatic factors according to temperature response curves while mean values did not.